GhayathAl-Obaidi/AWS-Deep-Learning/README.md

 This project deploys a Deep Learning Neural Network on AWS SageMaker to detect/predict images within the MNIST fashion dataset.

-Follow along here:
+Follow along on Medium.com:

--Feel free to run the Jupyter notebook on your AWS instance.
+-Feel free to download and run the Jupyter notebook on your AWS instance.

 https://ghayathalobaidi.medium.com/deep-learning-on-amazon-web-services-aws-7551b7331b7d